Women in film: Pay and representation

 At the 2018 Cannes Film Festival, 82 women stood up for gender inequality within the festival.
-They all gathered on the steps during the premiere of a film called Girls of the Sun, directed by Eva Husson, who was one of the few female directors nominated for "Palme d’Or" award.
+They all gathered on the steps during the premiere of a film called Girls of the Sun, directed by Eva Husson, who was one of the few female directors nominated for "Palme d'Or" award.
 There were specifically 82 women, because that is the amount of female directors who have been nominated for awards at Cannes over the years, compared to 1,645 male directors nominated films.
 As of 2020, there are no dedicated gender studies that prove inequality in participation in film between women and men; public knowledge is reliant on the numbers and testimonies provided by those on the inside.

 Women's cinema

-Women's cinema film directors and, to a lesser degree, the work of other women behind the camera such as cinematographers and screenwriters.
+Women's cinema refers to films by film directors and, to a lesser degree, the work of other women behind the camera such as cinematographers and screenwriters.
 Although the work of women film editors, costume designers, and production designers is usually not considered to be decisive enough to justify the term "women's cinema", it does have a large influence on the visual impression of any movie.
 Some of the most distinguished women directors have tried to avoid the association with women's cinema in the fear of marginalization and ideological controversy.

 Alice Guy-Blaché made the first narrative film La Fée aux Choux in 1896.
 In Sweden, Ebba Lindkvist debuted as a film maker in 1910, and the following year Anna Hofman-Uddgren debuted when she produced the silent film Stockholmsfrestelser in 1911.
 Lois Weber was a successful film director of the silent era.
 Women screenwriters included Frances Marion, Anita Loos and June Mathis.
 In the 1920s, large banks assumed control of Hollywood production companies.
 Dorothy Arzner was the only woman filmmaker in this era.
 Germaine Dulac was a leading member of the French avant-garde film movement after World War I and Maya Deren did experimental cinema.

 Shirley Clarke was an independent American filmmaker in the 1950s.
 The National Film Board of Canada allowed many women to produce non-commercial films.
 Joyce Wieland was a Canadian experimental film maker.
 Early feminist films often focused on personal experiences.
 Wanda (1970) by Barbara Loden is a portrait of alienation.
 Resisting the oppression of female sexuality was one of the core goals of second wave feminism.
 Women's films explored female sexuality, including the films of Birgit Hein, Nelly Kaplan, Catherine Breillat, Celine Sciamma, Barbara Hammer.
 Women film directors also documented the participation of women in anti-imperialist movements.

 Director Kathryn Bigelow works in male-dominated genres like science fiction, action, and horror.
 She became the first woman to win both the Academy Award for Best Director and the Directors Guild of America Award in 2010 for The Hurt Locker.
 Catherine Hardwicke's films have grossed a cumulative total of $551.8 million.
 Her most successful films are Twilight (2008) and Red Riding Hood (2011).